 We hope that the use of our resources will continue to contribute to a strong bond between UK schools and their international partners, no matter where they are in the world and the different lives our voters might lead.

 If you would like to find out more about the Connecting Classrooms programme, please check out the following links or contact firstname.lastname@example.org (please state that heard about this opportunity through VfS).
-The next round of funding applications closes on 26th April, with another on 14th June.
+The next round of funding applications closes on 14th June.

 They also host regular webinars for schools and staff who are interested in the programme.
 If you would like to attend a webinar, please contact Anne Roots: email@example.com.